Llanfairpwll railway station: History

 Between 8 July 2020 and 21 August 2021 trains did not call at the station, with the platforms at the station being too short to maintain social distancing between passengers and the guard.

 Name

 The station is known for its longer name, Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, but this is a Victorian contrivance for the benefit of tourists with no basis in historical usage.
-It comprises the full name of the village, plus local topographical details, plus the name of a neighbouring church etc. The actual longest railway station name in Wales (indeed the UK) is Rhoose Cardiff International Airport railway station.
+It comprises the full name of the village, plus local topographical details, plus the name of a neighbouring church etc. The actual longest railway station name in Wales (and also the UK) is Rhoose Cardiff International Airport railway station.

 Facilities

 The station is unstaffed and has no ticket provision - these must be bought on the train or prior to travel.
 Waiting shelters are provided on each platform and train running details offered via timetable posters and digital information screens (as can be seen from the accompanying station photograph).
 The station is not listed as accessible for mobility-impaired and wheelchair users on the National Rail Enquiries website.

 During April 2017, the upgrade of the footbridge was completed as part of Network Rail's Railway Upgrade Plan.
 The footbridge, which is over 100 years old, was temporarily removed earlier in the year, to undergo a £395,000 upgrade, including specialist refurbishment and repairs at the Centregreat Rail workshop in Cardiff.